echedev/theseus-navigator/README.md

 It provides a simple API, does not require code generation and uses Flutter's Router / Navigator 2.0 under the hood.

-*Note: The package is still in progress.
-Any feedback, like missing features, better API suggestions, bug reports and other are appreciated.*
+*Note: The package is still in progress, and APIs might change.
+Any feedback, like missing features, better API suggestions, bug reports and other is appreciated.*

 You can check all supported features in the [Theseus Navigator Demo app](https://theseus-navigator.eche.dev/).